 If this is your first time spending a weekend in Perth, stay in the city centre, which is home to some of Perth’s best restaurants, cafes and bars, along with Perth’s transport hub, so you can easily access the city’s gorgeous beaches and the beautiful Swan River with ease.

-The just-opened QT Perth has a playful sense of style and casual glamour that will be right at home in laidback Perth.
+The QT Perth has a playful sense of style and casual glamour that is right at home in laidback Perth.
 Drawing inspiration from the rugged beauty of Western Australia’s landscapes, flora and fauna, there’s wildflower printed wallpaper, Jarrah floorboards and a colour scheme that gives a nod to the gemstones and minerals that made the state so wealthy.
 That design carries through beautifully to the hotel’s Santini Bar and Grill (pictured above) and the stunning rooftop bar with Swan River vistas.

 COMO The Treasury